-Table 95 tasks properties
+Table 130 tasks properties

 Name Туре Description

 name string Task name.

 type string Type of operation this task performs.

+• TakeSnapshot

+ResetSnapshot

+• Replicate

+• EnableDSD

+• DisableDSD

-StartScrub
+• StartScrub

-StopScrub
+• StopScrub

 status string Task status.

-Uninitialized: The task is not yet ready to run.
+• Uninitialized: The task is not yet ready to run.

 Ready: The task is ready to run.

 Active: The task is running.

 Error: The task has an error.

+• Complete: For a TakeSnapshot task only, the task is complete but not vet ready to run again.

-Deleted: The task is expired but this state is not yet synchronized to the partner controller.
+Deleted: The task is expired but this state is not vet synchronized to the partner controller.

-state string Current step of the task.
+atata string Current step of the task

+State Sining • For an EnableDSD or DischleDSD task

+• Start

+• For a TakeSpanshot task:

+• Start

+• VerifvVolume

+• ValidateLicensingLimit

+• CreateName

+PlanCreateSnan (Formerly CreateSnan)

+Vari fuSnan

+• InspectRetention

+• FindOldestSnap

+Posst Span

+For a Deget Snapshot task:

+• Start

+• Veri fySnap

+UnmanShap

+Reset Snan

+• For a Beplicate task

+• Idle

+• Replicate

+• VerifyRunning

-error-message string If an error occurred while processing the task, the error message.
+orror-mossago strina If an error occurred while processing the task the error message

-Blank if no error has occurred.
+error message Sining Blank if no error has occurred.

-associated-vdisk- serial string Not applicable.
+associated-vdisk- string Not applicable.

+SELTAT

+task-details Embedd led; see cs-replicate-tasks, reset-snapshot-tasks, snap-tasks, snapshot-with-

+recent retention-tasks.